 Along the way though things really started to get harder.
 Michael’s jealous grew and grew.
 If I showed interest in anyone (men) in any way it would become an issue between us.
 He accused me more than once of cheating on him.
-For the record apart from sharing a kiss with The Charmer I never ever cheated on Michael.
-I am not sure he will ever truly believe that and I know for a long time the fact that I maintained any contact with The Charmer was in his head cheating, emotional cheating I guess.
+For the record apart from sharing a kiss I never ever cheated on Michael.
+I am not sure he will ever truly believe that and I know for a long time the fact that I maintained any contact with someone was in his head cheating, emotional cheating I guess.
 But it wasn’t because he knew about it and I never hid it.

 The truth is I become scared of Michael’s jealousy.
 Not physically scared but emotionally scared because his reactions to things where often so intense, he would be angry and sometimes full of accusations and/or deeply sad to the extent that I felt like I was wounding him.
 There were times when I too felt so angry towards him for making me feel dirty and sordid because the one thing that definitely resulted over the years was that I started to internalise the idea that my desire for other people was inherently unattractive.

 I don’t think Michael ever intended for that to be the case.
 I also know that his jealousy responses are deeply routed in his own past trauma.
 The simple truth is on this one area that didn’t seem a big deal at the beginning of our relationship gradually turned into a monster that was eating both of us alive and the worse it got the more we tried to ignore it and the less we talked about it.
 What has started as a journey together, a promise to work on it as a couple had turned into something really complicated that was driving a wedge.